 But engineering is the most important task of a forensic engineer.
 In this case, the forensic engineer tests all the collected evidence and writes a report.
 In addition, this report can be utilized at the court.
 For instance, a forensic engineer can understand how fast was the car at the time of the fall?

 How much does a Forensic Engineer Make a Year?

 Forensic Engineer’s Salary and Income

 The range of annual average salary for the forensic engineer is about $51000 to $94000.
-There are some factors which have impact on the amount of salary.
+There are some factors which have an impact on the amount of salary.
 Certainly, experienced people will have more income than beginners.
-Some other factors are: the number of forensic engineers in your workplace, Individual life costs, education level and degrees and etc. Another important factor is where you work.
+Some other factors are the number of forensic engineers in your workplace, Individual life costs, education level, and degrees and etc. Another important factor is where you work.
 Whether you work as a private contractor or simple employee, governmental organizations or private company is directly has relation to your salary.

 How long does it take to become a forensic engineer?

 What degree do you need to be a forensic engineer?
 What courses should you learn?
 A person who is interested to become a forensic engineer must obtain his/her bachelor’s degree in forensic engineering with a four-year forensic training program.
-There are some sub-fields of engineering such as electrical engineering, mechanical engineering, civil engineering, chemical engineering and computer engineering which can be admitted to study forensic engineering.
+There are some sub-fields of engineering such as electrical engineering, mechanical engineering, civil engineering, chemical engineering, and computer engineering which can be admitted to study forensic engineering.

 Common courses are as follows:

 - Control theory